Teen Resource - Other people teens can talk to about tough choices

 Other adult resources for making choices

 Sometimes it is helpful to reach out to another adult who may have a little more knowledge about a choice that you need to make.
 They may have been in your situation before or worked or is working in the industry you are trying to get into.
 They may know the requirements or classes that need to be taken to get into the college you want to get into.
-Or, they have have the skills and expertise to help you understand why it is so hard to choose because you are facing a bigger challenge.
+Or, they have the skills and expertise to help you understand why it is so hard to choose because you are facing a bigger challenge.
 Three options I would like to talk about this week are mentors, counselors or psychologists.

 A counselors would be like your school guidance counselor or a camp counselor.
 They are there to help guide you to the place you are trying to get to in furthering your education or pursuing an interest.
-Your school guidance counselor, for example, may help you to chose the courses that you need to take to get into the college or trade you want to pursue.
+Your school guidance counselor, for example, may help you to choose the courses that you need to take to get into the college or trade you want to pursue.
 Your camp counselor may be a good person to talk to about the activity you are pursuing at camp about how to get to the next level.

 They are both good options to bounce ideas off on because they know or have access to the information you need to make the right choices about your future in school or a program you want to get into.